awsdocs/aws-java-developer-guide-v2/doc_source/migration-whats-different.md

 For a full list of the operation name mappings, see the AWS SDK for Java 2\.x [changelog](https://github.com/aws/aws-sdk-java-v2/blob/master/docs/LaunchChangelog.md#4-service-changes)\.

-### Cross\-region access<a name="cross-region-access"></a>
+### Cross\-Region access<a name="cross-region-access"></a>

-For security best practices, cross\-region access is no longer supported for single clients\.
+For security best practices, cross\-Region access is no longer supported for single clients\.

-In version 1\.x, services such as Amazon S3, Amazon SNS, and Amazon SQS allowed access to resources across Region boundaries\.
+In version 1\.x, services such as Amazon S3, Amazon SNS, and Amazon SQS are allowed to access resources across Region boundaries\.
 This is no longer allowed in version 2\.x using the same client\.
-If you need to access a resource in a different region, you must create a client in that region and retrieve the resource using the appropriate client\.
+If you need to access a resource in a different Region, you must create a client in that Region and retrieve the resource using the appropriate client\.

 **Topics**